erikras/redux-form-material-ui/example/src/Example.md

 # Redux Form Material UI Wrappers

-This is a simple demonstration of how to connect all the standard [`material-ui`](https://github.com/callemall/material-ui) form elements to [`redux-form`](https://github.com/erikras/redux-form) using the [`redux-form-material-ui`](https://github.com/erikras/redux-form-material-ui) wrapper library.
+This is a simple demonstration of how to connect all the standard (MUI V1.0) [`material-ui`](https://github.com/callemall/material-ui) form elements to [`redux-form`](https://github.com/erikras/redux-form) using the [`redux-form-material-ui`](https://github.com/erikras/redux-form-material-ui) wrapper library.